Invader Zim: Plot

 The series centers on Zim (voiced by Richard Steven Horvitz), a member of the extraterrestrial Irken species and the Irken Empire from the planet Irk.
-The imperialistic empire's goal is universal conquest and has a social hierarchy based solely on physical height.
-The empire's leader is called The Almighty Tallest; at the beginning of the series the position is jointly held by two equally tall individuals (Wally Wingert and Kevin McDonald.)
-Zim is an outcast; he is delusional, very short, overzealous, narcissistic, and megalomaniacal.
+The empire's goal is universal conquest and has a social hierarchy based solely on physical height.
+The empire's leader is called The Almighty Tallest, though throughout the series the position is jointly held by a pair of equally tall individuals, one color-coded red (Wally Wingert) and the other purple (Kevin McDonald).
+Though he serves the empire faithfully, Zim is obliviously an outcast due to being delusional, very short, overzealous, egocentric, and megalomaniacal.

 An absentminded Zim nearly destroyed Irk and the Irkens during the empire's first invasion, Operation Impending Doom I. He was punished by exile to the Irken food court planet Foodcourtia, although he failed to recognize the reason for his banishment.
 After learning that Operation Impending Doom II was being planned, Zim unilaterally "quits being banished" to attend the Great Assigning on the convention center planet Conventia.
-At the Great Assigning, The Tallest appoints Irkens as Invaders, advance scouts tasked with infiltrating and preparing target planets for conquest by the Irken Armada.
-Zim successfully pleads to be made an Invader, and receives a "secret mission" intended to prevent interference with the invasion; the target "mystery planet" is on the outskirts of the known universe and is not confirmed to exist.
+At the Great Assigning, The Tallest appoint Irkens as Invaders, advance scouts tasked with infiltrating and preparing target planets for conquest by the Irken Armada.
+Zim successfully pleads to be made an Invader and receives a "secret mission" intended to prevent interference with the invasion; the target "mystery planet" is on the outskirts of the known universe and is not confirmed to exist.
 He is issued GIR (Rosearik Rikki Simons), an ineffective and erratic Standard Issue Information Retrieval (SIR) unit hastily made from spare parts found in a trash can.